 In this example, the visitor's original source is organic search.
 Their engagement with the Facebook post starts a new session and is attributed with the conversion.
-In both the visit-based and session-based way of calculating metrics, things are the same - aside from it now being called sessions instead of visits.
+The visit-based and session-based way of calculating metrics do not differ.

 In this case, the 2 hours of inactivity expired the first session and a second session is logged with a new source of direct.
-If HubSpot was only calculating visits, this would have been considered 1 visit, but in calculating sessions, this records 2 sessions, each with a different source - the first organic, the second session in which the visitor converted is logged as direct.
+If HubSpot was only calculating visits, this would have been counted as 1 visit, but in calculating sessions, this counts as 2 sessions, each with a different source - the first is organic search, and the second session in which the visitor converted is direct traffic.

 Example 3: Visitor has an adblocker installed in their browser, which means HubSpot can't track that visitor's page views.
-When the visitor submits a form however, HubSpot does know what page they're on.
-In the past, most of those kinds of form submissions were attributed to a direct source unless the page URL had a referrer explicitly indicated.
+However, HubSpot will know what page they're on if they submit a form.
+In the past, most of these form submissions were attributed to direct traffic, unless the page URL had a referrer explicitly indicated.

 In the session-based way of calculating analytics metrics, HubSpot can infer more detail from the form submission through utm parameters.
-So if this visitor actually got to the site via a link they clicked in an email, HubSpot attributes this to the email source.
+For example, if this visitor landed on the site via a link they clicked in an email, HubSpot will attribute this to the email source.

 Example 4: Visitor finds site via organic search, reads a few blog posts, then leaves the website.
-Within 30 minutes, the visitor starts thinking about all that interesting content they just read and goes directly back to the website.
+Within 30 minutes, the visitor starts thinking about the content they just read and goes directly back to the website.

-In the visit-based way of calculating metrics, this would log as 2 visits.
-In the session-based way, it's just 1 session (because the visitor continued before the 30 minute expiration), and the conversion is attributed to organic.
+In the visit-based way of calculating metrics, this would count as 2 visits.
+In the session-based way, it's counted as just 1 session as the visitor returned within 30 minutes, and this conversion is attributed to organic search.